boozallen/sdp-images/container-hardening.md

     of a given container to break, detecting this early helps reduce user impact
     2. To build a container, follow your installed container tool's manual
     > Using Docker for example, use `docker build --no-cache -t example-container:example-tag .`
-    3. Testing the functionality of a container for expected behavior is unique to each container and the applications they house.
-    Read any provided documentation for each application and how it should be deployed
+    3. Testing the functionality of a container for expected behavior is unique to each container and the applications they house - read any provided documentation for each application and how it should be deployed
-    4. Each container should provide instruction for how to use or deploy it
+    4. Each container should provide instructions for how to use or deploy it
 3. Create a release on GitHub hosting the dependency tarball
     1. Hosting the dependency tarball allows users to modify, build, and test containers in their own environments, including Iron Bank
-    2. For creating a release:
+    2. To create a release:
     > - Create a tarball described in step 1
     > - Sign in to your GitHub account that has administrative privileges to the **SDP Images** repository
     > - Navigate to the [releases section](https://github.com/boozallen/sdp-images/releases)